 In several of the virtual events I’ve been participating in lately, repeatedly the common thread among many of the ecommerce sellers was that they are stretched to the max; both in terms of cash and time.
 They were eager to learn the best software tools to be more efficient and how to market more effectively so they can grow their top line revenue.
 All with the goal of having more cash to afford them more employees so they could have more time.
-Unfortunately, that’s a fallacy; and it leads to more stress.
-Let me explain why that is and what to do instead.
+Unfortunately, that’s a fallacy; you’re saying yes to stress.
+Let me explain why that is and when to say no instead.

 When Yes Should Be No

 When sales increase and the business model is not dialed in, you are put in a position of increased stress.
 Additional sales can lead to additional pressure to meet inventory demand which requires cash.
 It requires additional infrastructure to manage the process of developing, purchasing, accounting for, delivering and marketing the goods.
 When the goal is sales without consideration of profit, you are basically saying yes to almost everything, including stress.
 There is no priority given to growing in a healthy strategic manner.